Welcome to CHIMPS! For personal and academic use.

 Composers naturally write for the instruments available in their time.
 In the early 20th-century, we had the piano keyboard that played twelve (relatively-) equal steps per octave (and of course the other acoustic instruments that approximated the same pitch set).

 Without going into the history and acoustical reasons for how we arrived at 12 tones in the “Western” scale, it suffices to say that modern electronic synthesizers can dispense with that old restriction.
 We can employ any set of pitches that the human ear is capable of distinguishing.
 Somewhere along the way, the concept of the “cent” (one-hundreth of a semitone) became a convenient smallest-audible subdivision of the semitone, and modern synthesizers can be instructed to produce fundamental pitches at that scale – that is, 1200 different pitches per octave.
-Some synthesizers can utilize formulas of arbitrary frequency ratios.
-However, for our purposes, 1 cent is as small as we care to utilize.

 RECENT UPDATES